djhogarth/Data-Visualizations-with-IBM-Cognos-and-Excel/README.md

 # Data-Visualizations-with-IBM-Cognos-and-Excel

+Project Scenario:

-Role played as a regional manager for a chain of car dealerships and created visualizations and dashboard in Excel and IBM Cognos Analytics with Watson to highlight trends between car sales and profits for each car dealer.
+I roleplay as a regional manager for a chain of car dealerships and create visualizations from a sample dataset using Excel and a dashboard using IBM Cognos Analytics with Watson to highlight trends between car sales and profits for each car dealer.

+The Excel file contains the sample dataset and pivot tables in separate sheets.

 IBM Cognos Analytics Dashboard can be accessed from my IBM Cloud server using this link: